 A look at some of the most common Christmas Symbols:

 The earliest Christmas trees actually originated in Egypt and symbolized the triumph of life over death.
 The first traditional Christmas tree came from Germany, however.
 The trees were meant to symbolize the people’s hope for the coming spring and a good harvest.
-They also believed the trees warded off witches and evil spirits.
-The Christmas tree was not automatically accepted as a one of the Christmas symbols in the Christian Christmas as it was thought to be a pagan symbol.
+They also believed Christmas trees warded off witches and evil spirits.
+As a result, the Christmas tree was not automatically accepted as a Christmas symbol in the Christian Christmas as it was thought to be a pagan symbol.
 You certainly wouldn’t know that today though, as the Christmas tree has been welcomed to the Christmas symbols club in all its glory.

 According to the Pagan faith, Santa Claus is actually a combination of the Roman god Neptune of the sea and Nickar the Teutonic God of the Harvest.
 He also pulls several attributes from other Pagan gods.
 In the Christian faith, it’s believed Santa was a Bishop who later became a saint for his good deeds.
 Saint Nicholas is the patron saint of the sea and children.
 He is said to have used his fortune to give gifts to poor children on Christmas.